ezlifeSol/gampose/README.md

 ### `GameSprite`

 `GameSprite` is a specialized version of `GameObject` for displaying images.
-It uses drawable resources to render sprites and inherits all properties and functionality from `GameObject`.
+It uses drawable resources or asset paths to render sprites and inherits all properties and functionality from `GameObject`.

 **Parameters:**

-- `sprite`: The drawable resource ID of the sprite image.
+- `resourceId`: The drawable resource ID of the sprite image.
+- `assetPath`: The path to the asset image.
+If `resourceId` is not provided, this will be used to load the image.
 - `size`: The size of the sprite.
 - `position`: The position of the sprite.
 - `anchor`: The anchor point for positioning.